0xflotus/hcal/README.md

 # hcal

-A hexadecimal calendar for terminal
+A programmer's calendar for terminal

 ## Installation